chinedufn/dipa/book/src/introduction.md

 - Real time client side views into server side data

---

-dipa is focused on making it easy to delta encode Rust data structures.

-Traditionally, efficient delta compression of data structures required a fair bit of hand written code.
-As your data structures grew.

-dipa solves this problem by generating your delta compression code for you.

-No flexibility is lost.
-In the most advanced cases where you need custom behavior, dipa exposes traits that you can implement for types that have special application specific needs.

-## Use Cases

-Some applications that might use dipa include multiplayer networked games and simulations, real time data views or any other application where you're syncing state between a server and one or more clients.

-Note that dipa itself does not know anything about networks or contain any networking related code.
+_Note that **dipa does not know anything about networks and has no networking code**.

-dipa is only focused on enabling the diffing and patching of Rust data structures.
+It is only focused on encoding deltas, not transmitting them._

 ## Quick Start

-The key feature of dipa is the `#[derive(DiffPatch)]` macro that allows you to implement delta compression without the tedious and hard to maintain process of writing the necessary data structures and logic by hand.
+One key feature of dipa is the `#[derive(DiffPatch)]` macro that allows you to implement delta compression without the tedious and hard to maintain process of writing the necessary data structures and logic by hand.

 Here's a quick look at dipa in action.